wgtechlabs/log-engine/README.md

 The `LOG` level is special and behaves differently from other levels:

-- **Always Visible**: LOG messages are always displayed regardless of the configured log level
+- **Always Visible**: LOG messages are always displayed regardless of the configured log level (except when OFF is set)
 - **Critical Information**: Perfect for essential system messages, application lifecycle events, and operational information that must never be filtered out
 - **Green Color**: Uses green coloring to distinguish it from other levels
 - **Use Cases**: Application startup/shutdown, server listening notifications, critical configuration changes, deployment information